andrew-healey/run_vast/README.md

 #### Run `run_vast my_training_runs.md`.

-`run_vast` will prompt you to provision two Vast instances, so it can run both commands in parallel.
+`rv` will prompt you to provision two Vast instances, so it can run both commands in parallel.

 Important: in the vast.ai web UI, before provisioning Vast instances, you must edit the instance template to set the environment variable `IS_FOR_AUTORUNNING=1`.